CyberFlameGO/svnpython/Doc/library/webbrowser.rst

 Browser Controller Objects
 --------------------------

-Browser controllers provide these methods which parallel three of the module-level convenience functions:
+Browser controllers provide two methods which parallel two of the module-level convenience functions:

-.. method:: controller.open(url[, new[, autoraise=True]])
+.. method:: controller.open(url[, new[, autoraise=1]])

    Display *url* using the browser handled by this controller.
 If *new* is 1, a new browser window is opened if possible.
 If *new* is 2, a new browser page ("tab")